inqlik/inqlik.github.io/_posts/2014-01-25-dynamic-number-formatting-in-chart-expressions.markdown

 time: '23:12'
 ---

 First of all - a definition.
-QlikView charts properties dialog has a `Number` tab which we used to set formatting for each expression manually.
+QlikView charts properties dialog has a `Number` tab where we are setting formats for each expression manually.
 That I will name static number formatting in this post.

-That tab on chart's properties dialog is interesting.
 Whole bunch of various controls together are helping user to set proper value to property `Format Pattern`.
 Importantly - `Format Pattern` can not be set by variable expression.
 So you can set `Background Color` or `Text Format` of chart expression by variable expression but not `Format Pattern`.

-It's rather not obvious why that should be, and apparently not only for me - because I found such [Idea][idea]
+It's rather not obvious why that should be so, and apparently not only for me - because I found such [Idea][idea]

 > ####Allow "Format Pattern" to use an expression
 >In many places you can use expressions to dynamically control QlikView.
 This should also be one of them.Especially when it comes to enterprise deployments with employees in multiple countries/cultures collaborating in one QV application a dynamic display is needed.Please email me for a detailed problem description / documentation if needed.